zettawatt/colony/README.md

 ### Tab Layout
 Colony uses tab navigation with each tab showing a different page.

+**NOTE**: the screen captures below are a little dated, the UI is evolving very quickly.
+When in doubt, trust the text!

 #### Colony App Info and Donation Addresses
 Clicking on the Colony logo in the top left corner will display libraries used, application information, and crypto donation addresses to support Colony.
 If you like Colony, please donate BTC, ETH, USDC, or AUTONOMI tokens.
 Colony doesn't track you, does not display ads, does not censor, and isn't manipulating your search results like big tech companies do.
 Show your support and help develop the internet we all deserve!